coopengo/tryton-session/README.md

 - connects to server and keeps the token
 - ensures all server calls
 - supports pack and unpack for serialization (with triggers)

+### Usage case

+This library can be used in a "standalone" mode to query a trytond server.
+For that you need to launch this [page](dist/index.html).

+This makes it easy to:
+    - debug rpc exchanges (browser tools are good for that tasks)
+    - understand and play with trytond

+![Browser][browser.png]